-In 2014, electricity was produced from geothermal energy in 24 countries, increasing by 1.7 GW or about 16% from 2009 (Bertani, 2015).
-Table 5 lists the top twelve countries producing geothermal electricity in the world at the end of 2014, and those employing direct use of geothermal energy (in GWh/year).
-The largest electricity producer is the USA, with almost 16,600 GWh/a, but this still amounts only to half a percent of their total electricity production.
-It is different for most of the other countries listed there, with geothermal playing an important role in their electricity production.
-That certainly applies to the second country on the list, the Philippines, where the production of almost 10,000 GWh/a means that geothermal supplied about 17% of the electricity produced.
+In 2014, electricity was produced from geothermal energy in 24 countries, increasing by 11% from 2009 to 2014 (Bertani, 2015).
+Table 5 lists the top twelve countries producing geothermal electricity in the world in 2014, and those in direct use of geothermal energy (in GWh/year).
+The largest electricity producer is the USA, with almost 16,600 GWh/a, but this still amounts only to half a percent of their total electricity production (Bertani, 2015).
+It is different for most of the other countries listed there, with geothermal playing an important role in their electricity matrix.
+That certainly applies to the second country on the list, the Philippines.
+With 1870 MWe on-line, geothermal contributed to 14% of the electricity requirements (Bertani 2015).
+Similar applies to Kenya, the only African country seen in the table, the total production of 2,848 GWh/a puts the country in 8th place with regard to total production.
 Three Latin American countries are seen in the table.
-Mexico is in 5th seat with 6071 GWh/a, but this amounts though to less than 3% of the total production.
-While for Costa Rica and El Salvador 1511 GWh/a and 1442 GWh/a produced amount to about 15% and 24% of the total, respectively.
-A high value is also seen for Iceland where a production of 5245 GWh/a means that geothermal supplied about 29% of the produced electricity.
-For direct use, China heads the list with USA and Sweden in second and third place, through the rapidly increasing use of ground source heat pumps, followed by Turkey, Iceland and Japan (Lund and Boyd, 2015).
-With direct use of geothermal energy still insignificant in Latin America it is not surprising that no Latin American country is seen among the top twelve countries in direct use of geothermal energy.
+Mexico is in 4th seat with regards to MWe online, but in 5th seat with regards to production with 6071 GWh/a.
+This amounts though to less than 3% of their total production, while for Costa Rica (11th) and El Salvador (12th) 1511 GWh/a and 1442 GWh/a produced, amount to about 15% and 24% of the total, respectively.
+The highest value though, is seen for Iceland where a production of 5,245 GWh/a means that geothermal supplied about 29% of the